 Jodi, please consider this a personal invitation to visit the UofT and Peel Region Entrepreneurial Ecosystem and see what’s happening here as you prepare to launch #MoveTheDial.

-Here is a list of just a few of the awesome “Lady Leaders” that are driving innovation in ICUBE UTM’s entrepreneurial ecosystem!
+Here is a list of just a few of the awesome leaders (who happen to be women) that are driving innovation in ICUBE UTM’s entrepreneurial ecosystem!

 Ontario Network of Entrepreneurs Peel Region

 - Manager, Sector Development & Economic Partnerships – Bonnie Brown

 - Manager, Small Business & Workforce Development – Heidi Brown